bieddes-blade/logical-clocks/README.md

 We wish to find an algorithm for granting the resource to a process which satisfies the following three conditions:

-(I) A process which has been granted the resource must release it before it can be granted to another process.
+1. A process which has been granted the resource must release it before it can be granted to another process.

-(II) Different requests for the resource must be granted in the order in which they are made.
+2. Different requests for the resource must be granted in the order in which they are made.

-(III) If every process which is granted the resource eventually releases it, then every request is eventually granted.
+3. If every process which is granted the resource eventually releases it, then every request is eventually granted.

 ## How to run it?